Compliance overview

 Public offices should regularly monitor the management of records.
 This ensures effective recordkeeping and compliance with the State Records Act.

-Generally, public offices undertake two types of monitoring activities.
-These are performance monitoring and compliance monitoring.
+Generally, public offices undertake two types of monitoring activities: performance monitoring and compliance monitoring.
 They show how the organisation is performing and any areas that need further attention.

 Performance monitoring

 Public offices should regularly assess the effectiveness of their recordkeeping systems and processes.
-This ensures they are meeting the public office’s business needs.
+This ensures they are meeting the public office’s business needs and legal obligations.
 One way to do this is through performance monitoring.

 Performance monitoring is an in-depth analysis of a process or project to determine whether it is efficient and effective.
 It involves identifying and assessing procedures, undertaking interviews with relevant personnel and examining documentation to understand the process.